 Once you identify a potential correlation to your actual historical demand, you need to test your theory.
 Statisticians use a simple regression to identify correlation between two sets of time series data.
 A simple regression takes two sets of time series data and identifies whether one set of data is a predictor of the other.
 It’s that simple.
 Microsoft even has a free add-in for Excel that allows a simple regression analysis.
 I won’t go into the detailed mechanics of how to develop a regression analysis, but this tutorial provides a nice overview.

-Step 3: Incorporate the Linear Regression in Your Demand Planning Model
+Step 3: Incorporate Linear Regression in Demand Planning

 Using search data as a predictor of demand